stephenulmer/dotfiles/.github/README.md

 The `dotfilemode` and `nodotfilemode` functions (in the `.zshrc`) use `GIT_GIR=${HOME}/.dotfiles`.
 There is no technical linkage betwen those functions and the above instructions, so if you need a different name or location you will have to change both.
 This is a chicken/egg problem that would require a file edit and commmit during the setup to solve.
 In my opinion it is not worth the complexity.

-There isn't currently an included `.bashrc`.
-I need to write one and then DRY things out.

 ## Motivation